Robert-Furth/gif-controls/README.md

 ## Building from Source

-Use Docker if you want to ensure that the generated extension is exactly the same as the one submitted to Firefox Addons or the Chrome Web store.
+Use Docker if you want to ensure that the generated extension is exactly the same as the one (soon to be) submitted to Firefox Addons or the Chrome Web store.

 With either method, the built extension will be placed in `.output/<browser>-<manifestVersion>/`.
 For Firefox, that's `.output/firefox-mv2/`; for Chrome, it's `.output/chrome-mv3/`.